taaaaa111/GarageApp/README.md

 # GarageApp
-Spring boot app

-GarageApp  is an app where the client can acces to the list of cars, add a new car, change the list when the car have a new option or shade and delete a car from the list when the car goes to de vehicule pound.
+GarageApp  is an web application, where the client can acces to a list of cars, add a new car, update the list when a car have a new option, or delete a car from a list when the car goes to the vehicule pound.

-This App is base on CRUD methode using spring and angular.
+This App is base on CRUD operations and API REST using Spring Boot and Angular.

-CRUD application
+CRUD application :

 Create: add new car.

-Read : recuperation car, read X car's list.
+Read : car's recuperation, read  car's characteristic.

 Update : update car's list, with a new shade of car.

-Delete : delete a car from list, when the car is not available anymore.
+Delete : delete a car, when the car is not available anymore.

+##The Back-end
+    Create an API REST using 4 methode HTTP :
+GET = data recuperation / POST = add data / PUT = modify data / DELETE = delete data,
+    Also use of data persistence with the data base SQL.

+##The Front-end
+    Use of API REST
+    User interface :  data layout and implement CRUD method via form ( user can create, read, update and delete a car)